boushrabettir/textboost/README.md

 - Navigate to the help menu to get started

 > **PLEASE NOTE THE FOLLOWING**<br/>
 > Due to how PDF's are extracted, this tool only supports simple text.
-Therefore, tables, c>ode blocks, and other complicated aspects will not be rendered in properly.<br/>
+Therefore, tables, code blocks, and other complicated aspects will not be rendered in properly.<br/>
 > The updated PDF will be automatically placed in their respective folders dependent on the context of the text.
 The model will place your file in a folder similar to `./modified/space/your_file.py`.<br/>
 > Make sure to take a look in the current directory you are in to find your outputted file.